raphaelziegler/CAS-in-Applied-Data-Science/final_project/readme.md

 - sarsa_py: SARSA functionality

 - dashbord.ipynd: Jupyter Notebook to determin if we learned something (testing) - configuration made in the config.py file
-- game_engine.py: Jass game-engine (environment) for the
+- game_engine.py: Jass game-engine (environment) for the testing

 ## Report